ChilloutCharles/BrainFlowsIntoVRChat/README.md

 ### Old Parameter Mappings

 Need to migrate your existing prefabs?
-You can use this chart to convert your existing parameters to the new standard using this chart!
+You convert your existing parameters to the new standard using this chart!

 | Old Parameter | New Parameter |
 | ------------- | ----------------- |